 Miners and their families loved to escape from the noise and pollution.
-This walk recreates the journey done by Emily Roberts, who from 1910 to 1914 walked through the countryside from Ferndale in the Rhondda Fach valley to Penrhiwceiber in the Cynon valley.
+This walk recreates the journey taken by Emily Roberts, who from 1910 to 1914 regularly walked through the countryside from Ferndale in the Rhondda Fach valley to Penrhiwceiber in the Cynon valley.

 Following her route you can enjoy open space, fresh air and natural scenery.
 See moorland and mountains, forests and glades, streams and waterfalls.

 And discover how the valley towns have changed since the decline of the coal industry.